parv-sachdeva/Biodiversity_App_Shiny/README.md

   - Ability to add and compare the timeline of multiple species

 - Infrastructure: This app has also been deployed on Posit Connect @ [Biodiversity Dashboard](https://connect.posit.cloud/parv-sachdeva/content/01926389-7248-1872-23fa-dbfb66268249).

+## Data

+The data has been pre-processed and cleaned and is present as multiple CSV files.
+Each country has a unique CSV file loaded on demand when the user selects that country.

+This preprocessing ensures that the app is optimized and that the dataset is processed quickly.

 ## Running the app locally